Building the Indiana We Deserve

 We live in a time of growing division: division between the rich and everyday people, between urban and rural, between people of different races, between political parties, and between neighbors.
 Indiana is an abundant state, yet everyday, hardworking Hoosiers struggle to pay rent or to put food on the table.
 It does not have to be like this.
 There is enough for all Hoosiers to thrive.

 The truth is: nobody is coming to save us.
 Politicians will tell us they have our back and new employers promise jobs, but the politicians favor the rich and the jobs promised to us come with poor wages and no benefits.
 We cannot expect that those in power will give us what we need while we sit idly.
 It is up to us to fight for ourselves and our families.
 We must come together to reclaim freedom, dignity, and democracy for everyday Hoosiers.
-We won't lie: this will not be easy.
-There are a lot of people, with a lot of money and power, who would prefer us isolated and divided, but if we want a better future for ourselves and our children, we have to work together.
+We won't lie: this will not be easy, but if we want a better future for ourselves and our children, we have to work together.

 1. Organized people + Organized money = Power